Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

-Lastly, we compare the nominal runtimes and accuracies between a standard analytic (closed-form) solver and the preconditioned CG solver using the ideal number of inducing columns as predicted by our specific RoT.
+Lastly, we compare the experimental runtimes and accuracies between a standard analytic (closed-form) solver and the preconditioned CG solver using the ideal number of inducing columns as predicted by our specific RoT.
 The results in \Cref{tab:comparison_runtimeaccuracy} show no significant differences in the accuracy of the force prediction.
-However, iterative solver is up to $5x$ faster as compared to its analytic (closed-form) counterpart.
-Hence, the preconditioned CG solver enables state of the art FF predictions at lower computational costs, both in terms of runtime as well as memory.
-We emphasize that the kernel size was limited to $n = 63000$ (matching 1000 aspirin points) due to constraining analytic solver, which needs access to the complete kernel matrix ($\sim 30 \text{GB}$).
-In contrast, the preconditioned CG only requires to store a smaller preconditioner ($\sim 3 \text{GB}$) and thus allows to scale to much larger problem sizes (as done in \Cref{fig:ruleofthumb}).
-Note, that the cost for computing the preconditioner are negligible for a small number of inducing columns and hence preconditioned iterative solvers are effectively always superior to closed-form solvers for large systems \cite{Gardner2018_GPyTorch}.
+However, the iterative solver is up to $5x$ faster compared to its analytic (closed-form) counterpart and it uses significantly less memory.
+We emphasize that the kernel size was limited to $n = 63\text{k}$ (matching 1k aspirin points) in our experiments, constrained by the analytic solver, which needs access to the complete kernel matrix ($\sim 30 \text{GB}$).
+In contrast, the preconditioned CG only requires to store a smaller preconditioner ($\sim 3 \text{GB}$) and thus allows to scale to much larger problem sizes with the same hardware (as done in \Cref{fig:ruleofthumb}).
+Note, that the cost for computing the preconditioner is negligible for a small number of inducing columns and hence preconditioned iterative solvers are effectively always superior to closed-form solvers for large systems \cite{Gardner2018_GPyTorch}.

 Overall, we conclude that our proposed heuristic provides an accurate and robust estimate for a practically well-performing number of inducing columns.
 This circumvents unnecessary large or too small preconditioners and can thus substantially speed-up training.
 Our default RoT provides reasonable estimates irrespective of molecule type and kernel size.
-Moreover, we demonstrated that our approach can be targeted to a specific molecule type and is therefore extendable to new molecules.
+Moreover, we have demonstrated that our approach can be targeted to a specific molecule type and is therefore extendable to new molecules and datasets.